yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 3. On the next page, select `Complete order and begin installation`.

-4. Select the lab files repository created in [Task 1 of the Before the HOL Instructions](./Before%20the%20HOL.md#task-1-create-the-project-repo) and click `Install & Authorize`.
+4. Select the lab files repository created in [Task 1 of the Before the HOL Instructions](./Before%20the%20HOL.md#task-1-create-the-project-repo) and select `Install & Authorize`.

     ![The GitHub Application Authorization page.](../Media/hol-ex1-task1-step4-1.png "GitHub Application Authorization")